 What prompted my search?
 Here in California, the utilities companies are conditioning LED rebates on products with a low THD.
 Specifically in the area of commercial refrigeration and refrigerated display lighting.

-Replacing inefficient T12 Fluorescents walk in cooler door lights with LED in Southern California Edison (SCE), Pacific Gas & Electric (PG&E) and San Diego Gas & Electric (SDG&E) territories will require the LED modules to have a low THD to qualify for a lighting retrofit or lighting upgrade rebate.
+Replacing inefficient T12 Fluorescents walk-in cooler door lights with LED in Southern California Edison (SCE), Pacific Gas & Electric (PG&E) and San Diego Gas & Electric (SDG&E) territories will require the LED modules to have a low THD to qualify for a lighting retrofit or lighting upgrade rebate.

 PowerFactor (PF) and Total Harmonic Distortion (THD)

 are key performance parameters that can limit the wide acceptance of AC LED lighting in the marketplace.
-This paper first reviews the importance of both PF and THD to standards setting bodies, the electric utilities, and end users.
+This paper first reviews the importance of both PF and THD to standards setting bodies, electric utilities, and end users.
 Next, this paper reviews the PF and THD performance of two existing AC LED solutions.
 Finally, this paper summarizes how AC LED lighting can achieve power quality levels necessary to sustain viral growth in the AC LED marketplace.